-Each year the Dog Friendly Angus and Dundee Group run a competition to find their ‘Ambassadog’.
+Each year the Dog Friendly Angus and Dundee Group selects their ‘Ambassadog’.
 The lucky dog gets to represent the local area and promote local businesses, walks and attractions in Angus and Dundee.

-They get to try out of experiences, which their owners get to enjoy too, and help us work towards making Angus and Dundee as dog friendly as it can be.
+There’s a bit of work involved, but they get to try out a few experiences, which their owners and help us work towards making Angus and Dundee as dog friendly as it can be.

 Ambassadog Hall of Fame